geopython/pygeoapi/docs/source/language.rst

 2. Verify if there are any Jinja2 HTML template translations for the configured language(s);

-3. Make sure that the provider plugins you need can handle this language as well, if you are empowered to do so.
+3. Make sure that the provider plugins you need can handle this language as well, if you have the ability to do so.
    See the `developer guide`_ for more details.